-Iya Gallery's ink and watercolour artworks reflect a meditative flow state of mind that incites reflection and deeper connections with one's emotions and energy.
+Iya Gallery ink and watercolour paintings reflect a meditative flow state of mind that incites reflection and deeper connections with one's emotions and energy.

-This slow creative process allows Emilie to find calmness and serenity within herself that she hopes will transpire onto each of her pieces.
+This slow creative process allows Emilie to find calmness and serenity within herself that she hopes will transpire onto each of her artworks.

 Art can be so powerful, it can make us feel at home, safe, inspired, connected - with ourselves and others - it can also help ground oneself into the present moment, or make one's mind temporarily escape somewhere else.